sarbal/URP_course/intro/intro.md

 - We will get to more fun stuff later, but first things first:
 #### Run RStudio
 - Click it!

+### Packages, Repositories, oh my!
+- Packages are code (and other!) bundles.
+- Repositories are where packages are located.
+Most are in [CRAN](https://cran.r-project.org/web/packages/).
+[Bioconductor](https://www.bioconductor.org/packages/release/BiocViews.html) and also [github](https://github.com/trending/r).
+- More on this [here](http://r-pkgs.had.co.nz/) and [here](https://www.datacamp.com/community/tutorials/r-packages-guide).
 #### Install packages
 From CRAN:
 ```